sisong/HPatchLite/README.md

       support compress type & level & dict:
         -c-tuz[-dictSize]               (or -c-tinyuz)
         -c-tuzi[-dictSize]              (or -c-tinyuzi)
-            1<=dictSize<=1g, can like 250,511,1k,4k,64k,1m,64m,512m..., DEFAULT 32k
+            1<=dictSize<=1g, can like 250,511,1k,4k,64k,1m,64m..., DEFAULT 32k
             Note: -c-tuz is default compressor;
-            But if your compile tinyuz deccompressor source code, set tuz_isNeedLiteralLine=0, then must used -c-tuzi compressor.
+            But if your compile tinyuz deccompressor source code by yourself, & set tuz_isNeedLiteralLine=0, then must used -c-tuzi compressor.
         -c-zlib[-{1..9}[-dictBits]]     DEFAULT level 9
             dictBits can 9--15, DEFAULT 15.
         -c-pzlib[-{1..9}[-dictBits]]    DEFAULT level 6